StudioMastro/Class-Action/CONTRIBUTING.md

 ## How to Contribute

-1. Fork the repository
+1. Open a new GitHub issue describing your proposed contribution
-2. Create a feature branch
+2. Wait for approval from the project maintainers
-3. Make your changes
+3. Once approved, you will be granted temporary access to make your changes
-4. Submit a pull request
+4. Submit your changes according to the provided instructions
-5. Sign the CLA (will be required before your PR can be merged)
+5. Sign the CLA before your contribution can be merged

 ## Questions?

-If you have questions about this agreement, please contact: [contact email]
+If you have questions about this agreement, please contact: classaction.figma@gmail.com

 By submitting a contribution to Class Action, you agree to the terms of this CLA.